-This article discusses the many wonderful things to do in Carpinteria!
+This article discusses the many wonderful and fun things to do in Carpinteria!

 A lot of times California is synonym with beach towns full of boardwalks, piers, surfers, and stands selling fish tacos and ice cream.